Michael Myers is back in Halloween.

-It sounds as though the upcoming Halloween sequel might actually turn out to be something a bit special… and with director David Gordon Green on the project, it’s certainly going to be a very interesting return.
+It sounds as though the upcoming horror sequel might actually turn out to be something a bit special… and with director David Gordon Green on the project, it’s certainly going to be a very interesting return.

 But will Laurie finally rid herself from Michael’s grasp?

 For now, we’ll have to wait and see.